ndobrosa/EventTrackerProject/README.md

 #### Unimplemented methods
 Similarly to the owners, there are methods inside of the pet repository that have not yet been implemented.
 These include the ability to find pets by a keyword contained in the name, by breed and by age.

+### Front-end
+The front-end will be built using JS, Angular, CSS, and HTML.
+Currently, the front-end has limited functionality and has not yet been styled.

 ### Technologies used
 * RESTful API
 * JSON API
 * Java
+* JavaScript
 * SQL
 * UNIX
 * MySQL Workbench